orhankhanbayov/Bank-test/README.md

 - Data can be kept in memory (it doesn't need to be stored to a database or anything).

-How to install?
+How to install:

 `npm install`

-how to run tests?
+how to run tests:

 `jest`